augustomelo/dotfiles/bash/cheatsheat.md

 `grep` Find a pattern in data Ex.: `grep -r --include=\*.{cpp,h} 'string'`.
 `du -sh <place>` Give the size of that place.
 `optirun -b none nvidia-settings -c :8 run nvidia-settings` Run Nvidia settings.
+`ntfsfix -bd /dev/sdXX` Fix common errors and forces windows to check NTFS.
+`fsck /dev/sdXX` Check and repair for a linux file system.

 #Terminal
 `Ctrl + a` Go to the beginning of the line.